 Lewis Hamilton crowned world champion for a fourth time

-Mercedes drives recovers from first lap collision to finish eighth in Mexican Grand Prix
+Mercedes driver recovers from first lap collision as Max Verstappen wins in Mexico

-Lewis Hamilton has been crowned Formula One world champion for a fourth time.
-Photograph: Edgard Garrido/Reuters
+Lewis Hamilton celebrates his fourth world championship after his ninth place finish in Mexico.
+Photograph: Mark Thompson/Getty

 Lewis Hamilton has been crowned Formula One world champion for a fourth time despite a stunning opening-lap collision with rival Sebastian Vettel at the Mexican Grand Prix.